jpsheehan/tinytest/README.md

 tinytest
 ========

-A simple test program written in Python3 and licensed under GNU GPLv3.
+A simple testing framework written in Python3 and licensed under GNU GPLv3.

 Simply create a test file and add test cases similar to Python's doctests.